As University of Idaho students return to classes, they say the arrest of a murder suspect brings peace of mind. But the campus may never feel the same - Local News 8

 Notably, a crucial witness account was not shared publicly until after Kohberger was in custody, when the probable cause affidavit was unsealed.

-Armed with the suspect’s driver’s license and plate information, investigators were then able to obtain phone records that indicated Kohberger’s phone was near the crime scene the morning of the killings, according to the affidavit.
-The records also showed his phone was near the victims’ home at least a dozen times between June 2022 and the present day, it said.
+Armed with the suspect's driver's license and plate information, investigators were able to obtain phone records, which indicate Kohberger's phone was near the crime scene the morning of the killings, according to the affidavit.
+The records also show his phone was near the victims' home at least a dozen times between June 2022 and the present day, it said.

+Mogen's father was brought to tears reading the evidence law enforcement had compiled against the suspect, telling ABC News, "I broke down and I just -- I just cried."

+"I could only take so much of that and I just -- I cried.
+I still haven't read the rest of it," Ben Mogen said in an interview that aired Wednesday on ABC's "Good Morning America."

 Suspect was a student who lived minutes away